oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * `/document/tracking/version`
 * The value of `/document/category` SHALL NOT be equal to any value that is intended to only be used by another profile.
 To explicitly select the use of this profile the value `Generic CSAF` MAY be used.

 An issuing party might choose to set `/document/publisher/name` in front of a value that is intended to only be used by another profile to state that the CSAF document does not use the profile associated with this value.
+This should be done if the issuing party is able or unwilling to use the value `Generic CSAF`, e.g. due to legal or cooperate identity reasons.

-The value `Example Company Security Advisory` in `/document/category` uses the profile `Generic CSAF`.
+> The value `Example Company Security Advisory` in `/document/category` uses the profile `Generic CSAF`.
+This is important to prepare forward compatibility as later versions of CSAF might add new profiles.
+Therefore, the values which can be used for the profile "Generic CSAF" might change.

 ## 5.2 Profile 2: Security incident response